WasmRS/wasmrs-rust/rust/crates/wasmrs-guest/README.md

 ## More Information

 WasmRS makes heavy use of generated code from `apex` specs and generators to automate all of the boilerplate.
-See the [getting-started](https://github.com/nanobus/nanobus/blob/main/docs/getting-started.md) for nanobus for up-to-date usage.
+See the [getting-started](https://github.com/nanobus/nanobus/blob/main/docs/getting-started.md) for NanoBus for up-to-date usage.

 For more information on wasmRS, see the core [wasmrs](https://github.com/nanobus/iota/blob/main/rust/crates/wasmrs/README.md) crate.